 Mix all the ingredients.
 Add more flour if it’s too wet.

 I’ve used this recipe in October to make a Halloween “coffin” filled with “dirt”, bones, fingers, and eyeballs.
 I’ve also used it in the spring as science lessons to talk about how flowers grow and how bugs live.
-And worse comes to worse, just make “mud pies” because it’s fun!
+And worse comes to worst, just make “mud pies” because it’s fun!
 Dirt Doh is so versatile!

 Dirt is “yucky” and kids love “Yucky!!!